The Control Unit

 The Mobile Phone app

 The Installation page provides details of the minimum mobile phone requirements and how to install the app.
+Download the App from the Downloads menu item on the Home page.

-None of the above applies to petrol engines since the boost ratio is far lower and fuel evaporation causes substantial cooling of the intake air.
+(None of the above applies to petrol engines since the boost ratio is far lower and fuel evaporation causes substantial cooling of the intake air.)

-If rthe towing of a trailer increases the tow vehicle's fuel consumption then it stands to reason that the extra air required to burn the higher fuel quantity must pass through, and be cooled by, the intercooler, and the added load will result in warmer induction air being delivered to the engine.
+If the towing of a trailer increases the tow vehicle's fuel consumption then it stands to reason that the extra air required to burn the higher fuel quantity must pass through, and be cooled by, the intercooler, and the added load will result in warmer induction air being delivered to the engine.
 How much hotter this air will be depends on many factors, some of which are hard to predict, so the practical outcome is best measured empirically under real highway operating conditions.

 Live testing has shown that a 10% - 20% loss of intercooler efficiency can be expected while towing a medium-sized (1000kg) trailer.
 On a flat road at highway speed the induction air temperature will rise from about 20 degrees C above ambient to around 60 degrees above.
 During hard 3rd gear climbs the induction air temperature may reach 100 degrees C above ambient.